bkleinen/bkleinen.github.io/classes/ss2020/wtat1/index.md

 ## Meetings and Due Dates

-Meetings are scheduled for Tuesdays - Lectures @ 12:15-13:45,
+The Campus is closed and there will be no on-site classes at least till April 20, probably longer.

-Labs @ 15.45-17:15.
+We will still meet at the time scheduled in LSF each week, Links to video conferencing will be posted in Moodle.

-Lectures are done as flipped classroom: You need to prepare the topic beforehand,  The lecture will be used for answering questions, working on example exercises and coordinating practice time in labs.
+Lectures will be done as flipped classroom: You need to prepare the topic beforehand, and I will mostly answer questions during the lectures.

 During distance learning, which may be for the whole term, I will make use of the lab time for individual sessions with the teams.